lj-ditrapani/SWE430/markdown/example2.markdown

 `X -> 10` Test
 --------------

 Now we write a test to handle `"X"` in the same manner we have don for `"I"` and `"V"`.

     // test.js
     test('X -> 10', function() {
         equal(roman.toDecimal('X'), 10);
     });

 Run the tests.
-The third test fails with
+The third test fails with the following message:

-- expected: 10
+- Expected: 10
-- result: 5
+- Result: 5

-Use if-else
+Our `toDecimal()` function returns 5 for any input other than `"I"`.
+Let's add another else clause to our code.
+We want the second clause to capture the case when the input is `"V"` and as a result, return 5.
+The third and final else clause should return 10.

     // code.js
     function toDecimal(romanNumerals) {